 Bag a signed copy

-Looking for outdoor inspiration or something to get your teeth into while you're stuck indoors?
+Looking for outdoor inspiration or something to get your teeth into while you're in local lockdown?
 We have signed copies of many of our fantastic titles, ready and waiting to tide you through the next few weeks.
 Scroll down to see the options available.

 In his first two bestselling books, The Last Hillwalker and Bothy Tales, John D. Burns invited readers to join him in the hills and wild places of Scotland.
 In Sky Dance, he returns to that world to ask fundamental questions about how we relate to this northern landscape – while raising a laugh or two along the way.